 Default values for SPI and UART configuration

-Default_SPI_Configuration and Default_UART_Configuration constants are available and are used if no arguments are supplied to RP.SPI.Configure or RP.UART.Configure.
+constants are available and are used if no arguments are supplied to RP.SPI.Configure

 SysTick improvements